Basement Window Air Conditioning- What are the Options?

 Are there specific plants that can help improve indoor air quality with AC?

-Plants like spider plants, peace lilies, and snake plants are known for their air-purifying qualities and can improve indoor air quality.
+Yes.
+Plants like spider plants, peace lilies, and snake plants are known for purifying air and may help balance humidity in AC-cooled rooms.

 What should I do if cleaning and humidity control don’t improve my AC-related sore throat?